raafay-s/Electric-Vehicle-Adoption-Market-Trends-Analysis/README.md

 **Visualization (Power BI)**

-In Power BI, I connected to the SQL views and imported results.
-Using interactive slicers for year and state, I built multiple report pages highlighting:
+In Power BI, I connected directly to the SQL views and imported the query results to build a comprehensive and interactive report, Using dynamic slicers for year and state, I created multiple focused report pages to cover different aspects of the analysis:
-* EV Adoption Overview
+* EV Adoption Overview in the U.S.
 * Charging Infrastructure Analysis
-* Policy Impact
+* Policy & Incentive Impact
-* Socioeconomic Influences

-I used card visuals, filled maps, line charts, bar charts, and many other constructive visuals.
-Tooltips, drill-downs, and slicers made the dashboards interactive.
-Some key visualizations include:
-* 1
-* 2
+* Demographics & Economy

+I utilized a variety of visuals including card visuals for key metrics, scatter plots to reveal relationships between variables, line charts to show trends over time, and bar charts for comparisons across categories.
+To enhance user experience and interactivity, I incorporated tooltips for additional context, zoom sliders to allow detailed analysis of smaller data ranges, synchronized visuals that respond dynamically to each other’s selections, and slicers to filter data by relevant dimensions.
+This interactive Power BI dashboard enables users to easily explore the dataset, uncover patterns, and gain actionable insights into the evolving EV landscape.

 ## Results and Analysis
-Below are selected insights from the many analyses conducted across the EV dataset.
+Below are a few selected insights from the many analyses conducted across the EV dataset.
 These findings are based on interactive visuals, measures, and page-level filters available in the Power BI dashboard.
 To explore the full report, including all pages, visuals, breakdowns, and slicers, please download the "EV Adoption Overview & Market Trends Analysis" Power BI file and view it directly.

 1. National EV Adoption is Accelerating Rapidly
    * From 2018 to 2023: